jpedro/jpedro.github.io/README.md

 ## Features

-Add a markdown comment in the format `<!-- something happens in here -->` to control some properties.
+Add a markdown comment in the format `<!-- something something in here -->` to set properties.

 Supported comments: